microsoft/CCF/sphinx/source/users/issue_commands.rst

 Transaction receipts
 --------------------

 Once a transaction has been committed, it is possible to get a receipt for it.
-That receipt can later be checked against either a CCF service, or offline against the ledger, to prove that the transaction did happen at a particular version.
+That receipt can later be checked against either a CCF service, or offline against the ledger, to prove that the transaction did happen at a particular commit.

 To obtain a receipt, a user needs to issue a ``getReceipt`` RPC for a particular commit: